TREE985/TREE985.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jiashu Qu's homepage"
+title: "Joshua Qu's homepage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 My name is Joshua Qu (屈嘉树), I'm a fourth year student from the school of Electrical Engineering, [Chongqing University](https://www.cqu.edu.cn/).
-Currently I'm doing research intern at PSU under the guidence of Prof. [Suhang Wang](https://suhangwang.ist.psu.edu/).
+Currently, I'm doing research intern at PSU under the guidence of Prof. [Suhang Wang](https://suhangwang.ist.psu.edu/).
 My research interests lie in **multi-modal learning** and **anomaly detection**.
 You can find my CV [here](../assets/CV-Jiashu Qu.pdf)
 **Seeking PhD opportunity for 2026 Fall**